How could the Autumn Budget 2025 impact businesses?

 Potential VAT reforms

-While the government is unlikely to change the headline Value Added Tax (VAT) rate (currently 20%), the Autumn Budget could include significant changes to its scope or application.
+While the government is unlikely to change the headline Value Added Tax (VAT) rate (currently 20%), the Autumn Budget could include changes to its scope or application.

 • VAT threshold – One of the most likely changes is lowering the VAT threshold, which would bring thousands of smaller businesses into the VAT system for the first time.